+91-932-003-6777 info@indicure.com

 32+ Years of Experience

-Dr. Mohit Bhatt has 32 years of expertise as a Neurologist.
-Deep Brain Stimulation, Movement Disorders, Wilson's Disease, Parkinson's Disease, Progressive Supranuclear Palsy, Brain Iron Disorders, Neurogenetic illnesses, dystonia, tics, tremor, and myoclonus are among his areas of expertise.
-Numerous national and international papers are to his credit, and he is frequently called to lecture on deep brain stimulation at scientific meetings, CMEs, and international conferences.
+Dr. Bhatt's expertise includes Deep Brain Stimulation, Movement Disorders, Wilson's Disease, Parkinson's Disease, Progressive Supranuclear Palsy, Brain Iron Disorders, Neurogenetic illnesses, dystonia, tics, tremor, and myoclonus.
+Numerous national and international papers are to his credit, and He lectures on deep brain stimulation at scientific meetings, CMEs, and international conferences.

 Dr Deepu Banerjee